-Our client base on redevelopment matters includes both municipalities and other governmental agencies, as well as private developers and land owners.
+Our clients include both municipalities and other governmental agencies, as well as private developers and private not-for-profit educational institutions.

 Our principals have had leading roles as principals in structuring and overseeing a number of successful private downtown redevelopment projects in New Jersey over the past several years.

 Bob Powell was the team leader in negotiating acquisition agreements, site plan strategy and entitlement approvals for the redevelopment of this 5-acre project in downtown Madison, NJ (Morris County).
 The site was acquired from the Borough of Madison through a competitive process, and has been developed with 135 luxury rental apartments and condominium units in the heart of this historic community, a block away from the NJ Transit rail station.
 The project includes a long-term PILOT agreement, a percentage of which is dedicated by the Borough to the Madison Public Schools to offset rising costs in its annual expense budget.

 Bob Powell served as the leader of the team which developed the Princeton Downtown Redevelopment project in Princeton, NJ.
 The project is a public/private partnership with the Town of Princeton, undertaken on a former municipal parking lot, under a long-term ground lease from the Town to the development entity.
 The project features 74 luxury apartments (including 12 “affordable” units), retail space, and a 500-car parking garage.
 In 2005 the project received the coveted “Smart Growth” award from New Jersey Future.
 The project featured a long-term tax abatement agreement between the redeveloper and Princeton providing for substantial long-term revenues to the municipality which have been used to finance the municipal parking garage.